fab7/LAB-Spark-and-Data-Lakes/project/README.md

 ###  Customer Curated Zone
 The ` stedi/customer_trusted_to_curated.py` script
 sanitizes the trusted customer data to only include customers who have accelerometer data and have agreed to share their data for research.
 The Glue job consists of the following transforms:
-- a **JOIN** of trusted customers with step-trainer records based on `serialNumber` ==  `serialNumber`
+- a **JOIN** of trusted customers with accelerator records based on `email` ==  `user`
-- a **DROP** of the unused record fields ('timeStamp', 'sensorReadingTime', distanceFromObject').
+- a **DROP** of the unused record fields (i.e. the accelerometer data).

+**Note:** The Glue job that is created here is redundant with the way I create the `customer_trusted` table at the beginning of the project.
+This job was re-created here to align with the requested deliverables.

 ![Alt text](./img/CustomerCurated.png "Fig.3")<p align="center">*Fig.3 - Customer Curated Zone*</p>